In this article, we change the Audi A3 number plate bulbs to LED’s and get rid of the number plate light warning that follows.

 - Fix any cracks and weirdly miss-drilled holes with 15 min epoxy

-- Use emery-cloth on glass to flatten the surfaces by sanding them
+- Use emery-cloth on the glass to flatten the surfaces by sanding them

 - Use spray clear-coat to transfer the matte-finish into translucent plastic again